behdadkha/GNU-FX/README.md

 # gnufx
-A web application that helps patients detect fungal toe infection, and allows them to keep track of their treatment progress.
+A web application that helps people detect fongique infection, and allows them to keep track of their treatment progress.

 ## Requirements
 ### Core Requirements